-- Q. Is not the post-office rate an internal tax laid by act of Parliament? - A. I have answered that. - Q. Are all parts of the colonies equally able to pay taxes? - A. No, certainly; the frontier parts, which have been ravaged by the enemy, are greatly disabled by that means; and therefore, in such cases, are usually favored in our tax laws. - Q. Can we, at this distance, be competent judges of what favors are necessary? - A. The Parliament have supposed it, by claiming a right to make tax laws for America; I think it impossible. - Q. Would the repeal of the Stamp Act be any discouragement of your manufactures?
-Will the people that have begun to manufacture decline it? - A. Yes, I think they will; especially if, at the same time, the trade is opened again, so that remittances can be easily made.
+Is not the post-office rate an internal tax laid by act of Parliament?

+I have answered that.

+Are all parts of the colonies equally able to pay taxes?

+No, certainly; the frontier parts, which have been ravaged by the enemy, are greatly disabled by that means; and therefore, in such cases, are usually favored in our tax laws.

+Can we, at this distance, be competent judges of what favors are necessary?

+The Parliament have supposed it, by claiming a right to make tax laws for America; I think it impossible.

+Would the repeal of the Stamp Act be any discouragement of your manufactures?
+Will the people that have begun to manufacture decline it?

+Yes, I think they will; especially if, at the same time, the trade is opened again, so that remittances can be easily made.
 I have known several instances that make it probable.
 In the war before last, tobacco being low, and making little remittance, the people of Virginia went generally into family manufactures.
 Afterwards, when tobacco bore a better price, they returned to the use of British manufactures.
-So fulling-mills were very much disused in the last war in Pennsylvania, because bills were then plenty, and remittances could easily be made to Britain for English cloth and other goods. - Q. If the Stamp Act should be repealed, would it induce the assemblies of America to acknowledge the right of Parliament to tax them, and would they erase their resolutions?
+So fulling-mills were very much disused in the last war in Pennsylvania, because bills were then plenty, and remittances could easily be made to Britain for English cloth and other goods.

+Online Library of Liberty: The Works of Benjamin Franklin, Vol. IV Letters and Misc.
+Writings 1763-1768

+If the Stamp Act should be repealed, would it induce the assemblies of America to acknowledge the right of Parliament to tax them, and would they erase their resolutions?

+No, never.

-- A. No, never. - Q. Are there no means of obliging them to erase those resolutions? - A. None that I know of; they will never do it, unless compelled by force of arms. - Q. Is there a power on earth that can force them to erase them? - A. No power, how great soever, can force men to change their opinions. - Q. Do they consider the post-office as a tax, or as a regulation? - A. Not as a tax, but as a regulation and conveniency; every assembly encouraged it and supported it in its infancy by grants of money, which they would not otherwise have done; and the people have always paid the postage. - Q. When did you receive the instructions you mentioned? - A. I brought them with me, when I came to England about fifteen months since. - Q. When did you communicate that instruction to the minister? - A. Soon after my arrival, while the stamping of America was under consideration, and before the bill was brought in. - Q. Would it be most for the interest of Great Britain to employ the hands of Virginia in tobacco, or in manufactures? - A. In tobacco, to be sure.
+Are there no means of obliging them to erase those resolutions?

+None that I know of; they will never do it, unless compelled by force of arms.

+Is there a power on earth that can force them to erase them?

+No power, how great soever, can force men to change their opinions.

+Do they consider the post-office as a tax, or as a regulation?

+Not as a tax, but as a regulation and conveniency; every assembly encouraged it and supported it in its infancy by grants of money, which they would not otherwise have done; and the people have always paid the postage.

+When did you receive the instructions you mentioned?

+I brought them with me, when I came to England about fifteen months since.

+When did you communicate that instruction to the minister?

+Soon after my arrival, while the stamping of America was under consideration, and before the bill was brought in.

+Would it be most for the interest of Great Britain to employ the hands of Virginia in tobacco, or in manufactures?

+In tobacco, to be sure.

-- Q. What used to be the pride of the Americans? - A. To indulge in the fashions and manufactures of Great Britain. - Q. What is now their pride? - A. To wear their old clothes over again, till they can make new ones.
+What used to be the pride of the Americans?

+To indulge in the fashions and manufactures of Great Britain.

+What is now their pride?

+To wear their old clothes over again, till they can make new ones.